bluepichu/dungeonkit-temp/CONTRIBUTING.md

 		your forked repo, you can `git checkout -b <branch-name>` to branch off of master.
 - Make sure to stick to existing style guidelines.
 	- Note that running with `./run` will run `tslint` on the code with the options specified in `tslint.json`.
 Your code should pass `tslint` without error.
-This includes, among many other things, using smart tabs-style indentation (that is, tabs for indentation but spaces for alignment) and limiting lines to 120 characters (with a tab having a width of 4 characters).
+This includes, among many other things, using smart-tabs-style indentation (that is, tabs for indentation but spaces for alignment) and limiting lines to 120 characters (with a tab having a width of 4 characters).
 - Make commits in logical units, and make sure to comment well.
+- Add unit tests to test your change, if possible (and reasonable).
 - Make sure nothing is broken from your fixes.
 - Make sure to update the documentation as needed.